 Horses with PSSM are highly insulin sensitive and have greater glucose uptake into muscle than other horses.
 [7]

-Providing a diet that is low in starch and sugar will limit insulin release and stimulation of glycogen synthesis.
+Providing a diet that is low in starch and sugar will help limit the release of insulin and the stimulation of glycogen synthesis.
+However, muscle can also take up glucose by pathways which do not require insulin.
+The enhanced activity of the GYS1 gene makes their muscle continuously “hungry” for glucose.

-It is recommended that the total diet provide less than 10% of the energy from non-structural carbohydrates (NSC).
-The NSC value is calculated from the combination of ethanol-soluble carbohydrates (ESC) and starch.
+It is recommended that the total diet provide less than 10% of the energy from hydrolyzable carbohydrates (HC).
+The HC value is calculated from the combination of ethanol-soluble carbohydrates (ESC) and starch.

-There are a few things to consider for lowering the NSC content of the total diet:
+There are a few things to consider for lowering the HC content of the total diet:

-• Choose a low-NSC hay: If possible, select a hay with an NSC value of 12% or less
+• Choose a low-HC hay: If possible, select a hay with a HC value of 12% or less.

-• Soak the hay: Soaking hay helps reduce the level of soluble carbohydrates.
-Aim for 30 minutes (with warm water) or 60 minutes (with cold water) and allow it to drain for 10 minutes afterwards
+• Soak high-HC hay: Soaking hay helps reduce the level of sugars.
+Aim for 30 minutes (with warm water) or 60 minutes (with cold water) and allow it to drain for 10 minutes afterwards.

-• Use a slow feeder hay net: This helps extend the foraging time so that any sugars they are consuming enters the body over a longer period of time and results in lower insulin release
+• Use a slow feeder hay net: This helps extend the foraging time so that any HC they are consuming enters the body over a longer period of time and results in lower insulin release.

-• Use a grazing muzzle: If fresh, lush pasture cannot be avoided, consider using a grazing muzzle to limit their intake
+• Use a grazing muzzle: If fresh, lush pasture cannot be avoided, consider using a grazing muzzle to limit or completely prevent their intake.

-• Limit pasture access to the early morning: Another option for lowering sugar intake from pasture is to limit pasture access to the early morning hours when the plants naturally have lower sugar levels
+• Limit pasture access to the early morning: Another option for lowering sugar intake from pasture is to limit pasture access to the early morning hours when the plants naturally have lower sugar levels.
+However, this will not be the case if nighttime temperatures were under 40 – 45oF (4.5 – 7oC)

 Fat does not trigger insulin release and will not be stored as glycogen in muscle.
 Therefore, if your horse requires additional energy beyond what they are getting from their forage, fat is the preferred choice.

 Horses with PSSM can have up to 20% of their caloric needs met by fat.
-This is best achieved with fat sources that are high in triglycerides which are easily digested and absorbed in the small intestine.
+The best sources are rich in both omega-3 and omega-6 essential fatty acids.
+Dry fats, also known as prilled fats, are high in trans fatty acids and should be avoided.

 It is important to accurately assess your horse’s current body condition to determine whether they need additional calories.
 A body condition score of 4 or less would suggest that they could benefit from added calories.

-Even if your horse does not need to gain weight, lower levels of fat may help improve PSSM symptoms.
+Even if your horse does not need to gain weight, feeding added fat but at a lower rate may help improve PSSM symptoms.
+The usual recommendation is one cup per day.

-In a small study of 4 horses, exercise tolerance improved in horses fed diets providing 12% of calories from fat, instead of 7%.
-This diet had lower starch content (3% compared to 21% of calories from starch).
+In a small study of 4 horses, exercise tolerance improved in horses fed diets providing 12% of calories from fat instead of 7%.
+However, this diet had lower starch content (3% compared to 21% of calories from starch) making it difficult to determine if the benefit was from high fat or lower starch.
 [10]

 Best Fat Sources for PSSM Horses